QLe13/CatPaws/docs/index.md

 We are aiming to create a simple software that supports student registration instead of adding stress to an already chaotic time.

-# Requirements

-### Original Client Requirements:
-A website that allows students to search and register for classes, administrators to add/delete classes, and students to view their current classes.

-### Functional Requirements:
-1. Student Registration: The system should allow students to register for classes, view their class schedules, and drop or add courses.
-2. Faculty Registration: The system should allow faculty members to view their schedules, access/add/delete course information.
-3. Course Management: The system should allow faculty to add classes and manage course details such as course information, location, schedule.

-### Non-functional Requirements:
-1. Security: The system should be secure, with authentication and authorization measures in place to prevent unauthorized access and protect sensitive data.
-2. Performance: The system should be able to handle a large number of simultaneous users without performance degradation.
-3. Reliability: The system should be reliable and available 24/7, with a minimum of downtime for maintenance.
-4. Usability: The system should be easy to use and intuitive, with clear instructions and help resources available for users.
-6. Scalability: The system should be scalable, able to handle a growing number of users and courses.

 # Tech Stack

 - React - Frontend for dynamic pages - [React Docs](https://react.dev/blog/2023/03/16/introducing-react-dev)